 If your child is bottle fed, then this too is manageable.
 It is about whatever works for you and eliminating any pressure.
 There is no right or wrong here.

-- Breastfeeding – for example, before and after work and at night
+- Breastfeeding – for example, before and after work and at night.

-So, if you want to return early and continue feeding, then the first step is to discuss your options with your employer.
+If you want to return early and continue feeding, then the first step is to discuss your options with your employer.
 If you visit your workplace to introduce your baby to your workmates, this could be a good chance to chat to your manager or HR department.
 You might even want to speak to your employer about it before you go on parental leave.